Uniqueness and Symmetry in Problems of Optimally Dense Packings

 Let $\T({\bar \tau})$ be the set of all tilings of the plane by $\bar \tau$.
 We call such a tiling ``degenerate'' if the cores of the tiles themselves tile the hyperbolic plane, and ``non-degenerate'' if the union of the cores corresponds to a (densest) packing $\bar P$ of $\H^2$ by horoballs.
 (Such a horoball packing has symmetry group conjugate to PSL$(2,\Z)$, which is cofinite but not cocompact.)
 We know from [BoR1] that the set $\T_{deg}$ of degenerate tilings has measure 0 with respect to any invariant probability measure on $\T({\bar \tau})$.
 As a result, degenerate tilings do not qualify as optimally dense packings of $\bar \tau$ in the sense of Definition 2.
 However, invariant measures on $\T({\bar \tau})$ do exist.

 To construct such a measure we consider the internal structures of the different horoballs.
 This structure is related to a choice of the two lower bumps on the tile $\bar \tau$, henceforth called ``prongs''.
 For each horoball $H$ and each triangle that touches the horoball, the internal structure of $H$ is associated to a dyadic integer, that is a formal sum $\sum_{i=0}^\infty a_i 2^i$, with $a_i\in\{0,1\}$, where two dyadic integers are considered close if their first $N$ terms agree, with $N$ large.
 The first digit tells whether the left or right prong of a tile from $H$ sticks into the triangle, the next digit tells whether that tile emerges from the left or right prong of its ``parent'', and so on.
+(We will eventually use the algebraic structure of these quantities.)
 We let each digit be an independent random variable, with equal probability of being 0 or 1.
-Let the internal structures of distinct horoballs be independent, and be independent of the location of the horoballs, which is given by Lebesgue measure on $H^2/$PSL$(2,\Z)$.
+Let the internal structures of distinct horoballs be independent, and be independent of the location of the horoballs, which is given by Lebesgue measure on $\H^2/$PSL$(2,\Z)$.

 From the existence of an invariant measure, it follows [BoR1] that there are tilings in $\T({\bar \tau})$ which are optimally dense packings of $\bar \tau$ in the sense of Definition 2.
 It is not difficult to show from this that {\it all} optimally dense packings of $\bar \tau$ are tilings [BoR1].
 We now see that the optimal density problem for the modified binary $\bar \tau$ is aperiodic: the presence of the horoballs immediately implies that the symmetry group of an optimal packing/tiling is at most cofinite, not cocompact, and, as argued in the proof of Theorem 2, a tiling by compact bodies cannot have a symmetry group which is cofinite but not cocompact.